ParrotPrediction/pyalcs/README.md

 ACS2 is derived from the original ACS framework.
 The most important change is that it embodies genetic generalization mechanism.
 Implementation based on *"An Algorithmic Description of ACS2"* by Martin V. Butz and Wolfgang Stolzmann.

 ## Contribution

+### Citation
+If you want to use the library in your project please cite the following:

+    @inbook{
+    title = "Integrating Anticipatory Classifier Systems with OpenAI Gym", keywords = "Aniticipatory Learning Classifier Systems, OpenAI Gym", author = "Norbert Kozlowski, Olgierd Unold",
+    year = "2018",
+    doi = "10.1145/3205651.3208241",
+    isbn = "978-1-4503-5764-7/18/07",
+    booktitle = "Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '18)", publisher = "Association for Computing Machinery",
+    }

 Prior to PR please execute to check if standards are holding:

     make test